 Following on from that post about the value of sport and live television for helping to define what television is, I saw something else to note about the BBC’s coverage of the Rio Olympic Games.
-The BBC used three terrestrial channels to broadcast Olympic video, plus its website and app – BBC one and BBC Two with other programmes interspersed, and BBC Four continuously from early afternoon to early morning.
-The main anchor for the BBC Four coverage was Dan Walker, and I thought that what he broadcast was quite exceptional in its way – even a new kind of television.
+The BBC used three terrestrial channels to broadcast Olympic video, plus its website and app – BBC One and BBC Two with other programmes interspersed, and BBC Four continuously from early afternoon to early morning.
+The main anchor for the BBC Four coverage was Dan Walker.
+I thought that what he broadcast was quite exceptional in its way – even a new kind of television.

 The set-up was that BBC built a leaf-fringed cabin on Copacabana beach and broadcast from there.
 The greater part of the broadcasts was, of course, coverage of the assorted live – or near live – Olympic sports, with an emphasis on the so-called minor sports.
 It was also the case that the moment that any such sport became interesting – which meant that a British competitor looked like they might win a medal – then the coverage switched over to the greater audience on BBC One, and Four left us with Australia v Serbia at basketball, or some such niche attraction.
 It was broadcasting for those who wanted to see any sort of sport, and weren’t that inclined to start waving flags.